Aptamil AllerPro SYNEO is a premium Follow-On Formula suitable for formula fed infants (from 6 to 12 months) who are allergic to cows’ milk.

 Use only the enclosed scoop.
 Fill the scoop lightly and level off using the built-in leveller.
 Avoid compacting powder.

 Always add one level scoop of powder for each 30mL of water.
-Cap the bottle and shake briskly to dissolve the powder.
+Stir or shake briskly to dissolve the powder.

 Test temperature on wrist before feeding.
 Feed immediately (do not store).
 Discard unfinished feeds.